 - Do you keep comparing your children, their performance, and success with others and tell them to pursue something that will make them earn more?

 - Do you often fight and quarrel in front of your children and abuse each other as spouses or partners?

-You clearly tell the universe, "Hey!
-This is what I desire for my children.
+You tell the universe, Hey!
+That is what I desire for my children.
 Fulfill it.
-The universe says "So be it!
-(Tathastu)" and manifests exactly the same for you.
+The universe says — So be it!
+(Tathastu) and manifests it for you.